-Like many other overseas Filipino workers, Filipino seafarers also dream of a bright future not only for themselves but for their families as well.
+Like many other overseas Filipino workers, Filipino seafarers also dream of a bright future for themselves and their families.
 No wonder they choose to go abroad rather than stay at comfortable yet low-paying jobs in the Philippines.

-But until they get aboard a ship for duty, there are plenty of speculations on what could happen in the future.
+But until they board a ship for duty, there are plenty of speculations on what could happen in the future.
 Planning certainly helps, but when OFWs start their life abroad, there are also possibilities of changing expectations that come with realizations migrant workers have not anticipated in their plans.

 Before seafarers make their first tour of duties, savings are quite easy to compute.

-Seafarers have a straightforward understanding of how much they’ll earn as base wages, extra benefits, and compensation such as hazard and overtime pay, performance bonus, and other perks.
+Seafarers clearly understand how much they’ll earn as base wages, extra benefits, and compensation such as hazard and overtime pay, performance bonus, and other perks.

 Some seafarers already plan out which dream house to mortgage, what car model fits the family lifestyle, and other expenses such as bigger televisions, phone upgrades, or inquiring about the transfer to more traditional schools.
 Some are even too quick to brag about life in the job: getting paid while ‘traveling’ all over the world.